skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the Council of Masters, and although their books do record that the Archives on Mar Tesaro existed, they do not have the location.*

-*Since the Archives were constructed by Wizards, it would be foolish to go charging blindly into the wilderness in search of the site.
-The Wizards doubtless concealed the site, or at the very least sealed it with magic.
+*Since the Archives were constructed by wizards, it would be foolish to go charging blindly into the wilderness in search of the site.
+The wizards doubtless concealed the site, or at the very least sealed it with magic.
 It has never been their way to leave knowledge unguarded.*

 *I have done what I am able, but I am no hero.
 In translating this long